-I wrote this post when I found out how to book a train ticket in China, the hard way.
+I wrote this post when I found out how to book a train ticket in China, the HARD way.
 Not being able to speak the Chinese language and having to travel through China on hand motions alone can be very frustrating, especially if you were never that good at charades.

 How to Book a Train Ticket in China

 Once you buy the tickets online you can pick them up at the train station.
 I doubt the person behind the ticket counter speaks English so it is important to screen shot the ticket issued e-mail as it has the booking number on it.

 There are machines that will print your tickets but again there is no English translation option on those machines so unless you can read Chinese you’ll be staring at a screen getting no where fast.

-*Don’t Forget to always have your passports on your person as you’ll need them to purchase/receive your train tickets.
+Travel Tip: Don’t Forget to always have your passports on your person as you’ll need them to purchase/receive your train tickets.

-WHITE: Row and seat
+Row and Seat

-Okay you successfully purchased a train ticket to the correct destination!
+Okay you successfully purchased a train ticket in China to the correct destination!
 The gates open 15 minutes on shorter distance trains and a half hour on overnight trains prior to departure.
 Its mayhem, a full on race.

-Train Travel Tips
+Useful China Train Travel Tips

-- If you’re traveling on an overnight train and want the best bang for your buck, get the hard sleeper.
-Its comfortable to sleep in but doesn’t have much room to sit up as you can tell by my picture. ↓
+If you’re traveling on an overnight train and want the best bang for your buck, get the hard sleeper.
+Its comfortable to sleep in but doesn’t have much room to sit up as you can tell by my picture.

-- Also keep your train ticket close by as you’ll need to show it to the attendant when leaving the train station.
+Also keep your train ticket close by as you’ll need to show it to the attendant when leaving the train station.
 Its not fun to fumble around looking for it when you have a long line behind you and all of your bags on!